gauravp966/text_analyzer/README.md

 # text_analyzer
-Gets 100 most occured words along with its count, and sentences it is used in.
+Gets 100 most occurred words along with its count, and sentences it is used in.